 Good luck in your struggles, friends!
 I wish you the best. ❤️

 Erica note!
 Have you ever noticed yourself yelling more during those times when your motherhood journey is particularly challenging?
-Anger is a normal emotion, and you are not alone.
-But if you’d like to move past it—to give yourself and your family a calmer YOU—I can’t say enough good things about this ecourse:
+Anger is a normal emotion, and you’re not the only one experiencing it!

-Signups for this session close this coming Sunday (the 30th), so if you’re interested, take a look now!
+Doors close this January 24th, so if you’re interested, take a look now!
 Sending love!